svmr2021/catstoreapi/README.md

 BackEnd is up with RESTApi.
-Django used to prepare API Telegram bot @skillboxcatapi_bot used as FrontEnd
+Django used to prepare API\n Telegram bot @skillboxcatapi_bot used as FrontEnd

 To run application: